AusDTO/dta-website/pages/who-we-are/how-we-engage.md

 #### Open Government Partnership

-We are supporting the delivery of four commitments as part of Australia’s first [Open Government National Action Plan](https://ogpau.pmc.gov.au/commitment/51-open-government-forum) delivered by the Department Prime Minister and Cabinet to strengthen governance:
+We are supporting the delivery of four commitments as part of Australia’s first [Open Government National Action Plan](https://ogpau.pmc.gov.au/commitment/51-open-government-forum) to:

 - promote transparency
 - empower citizens